qbead/qbeadWebsite/content/book/transpile.md

 Given the aforementioned constrains, we have to find a way to compile C++ code inside of the browser and then let it run, mimicking this wearable embedded device.
 Here were a few ideas we iterated through:

 1. Maybe we can send the code to a backend server which will compile it to a form executable in the browser ([Emscripten](https://emscripten.org/) maybe?), then send it back to the page and hook it up to a mock rendering of the SpinWheel...
-    - Definitely not something a group of volunteers with crazy schedules trying to prepare for their Thesis defenses want to spend weeks on!
+    - Definitely not something a group of volunteers with crazy schedules trying to prepare for their thesis defenses want to spend weeks on!
-    - Just the idea of sandboxing the server is already unpleasant...
+    - Just the idea of sandboxing the server is unpleasant...
-    - And how do we hook in the motion sensor?
+    - And how do we incorporate the motion sensor?
     - Reporting compilation errors back to students!?
 Terrible idea that will immediately turn them away from programming!
 2. Have a much more restricted set of examples, where students can modify only a single variable and the rest of the code is rendered and immutable.
 The actual simulation of the device will then be a completely separate piece of Javascript code that we write case-by-case.
     - So much manual labor involved for such a limited and borderline boring experience...
 3. Use regex to turn the C++ code into Javascript code!
     - Will we be able to live with the shame of such a hackish solution?

 Yes, we will find a way to live with the shame.
-We will incorporate some of 2 as well, so that the fragility of our "transpiler" is not too obvious.
-A silver lining is that separation between editable code and pre-rendered code will guide the attention of the student to the part of the code that is most important to the concept under study.
+We will incorporate some of option 2 as well, so that the fragility of our "transpiler" is not too obvious.
+A silver lining of this approach is that separation between editable code and pre-rendered code will guide the attention of the student to the part of the code that is most important to the concept under study.

 Without further ado, here is an example of what a humble version of the final result would look like.
 Click on `Run`!
 Does it do what you would expect given the code?